 Pneumatic systems use compressed air as a working fluid and it acts much like the hydraulic systems we already described previously in our articles.
 In comparison with hydraulics there are advantages to be found by using air instead of hydraulic fluid to transmit power.

 The principles (Pascal's law) in using air are the same as for hydraulic fluids but with a remarkable difference.
 Below we will discuss them and see where these systems are used in modern day aircraft.

-Air is pressurized by an engine driven pump (compressor) and stored in bottles.
-This shows the difference with a hydraulic fluid, air is compressible and this property gives it some unique (dis)advantages.
+Outside air is pressurized by an engine driven pump (compressor) and stored in bottles.
+This shows a striking difference with a hydraulic fluid: air is compressible and this property gives it some unique (dis)advantages.

 One disadvantage is that air does not transmit pressure as easy as a fluid would do.
 It is springy in nature and therefore not really suitable for precise control operations.
 This, however, is an advantage when air is used in tires and damping in undercarriage to smoothen the ride when taxiing on rough surfaces.

 It is not suitable for large and heavy mechanical devices.
 Air must be compressed to a large degree to have enough energy and this would require large air tanks and actuators with very high working pressures.
 Not very practical on small aircraft.